lehins/massiv/README.md

 ```

-In above examples we first take a slice at 3rd page, then another one at 1st row (both counts start
+In above examples we first take a slice at the 3rd page, then another one at the 1st row (both counts start
 at 0).
 While in the last example we also take 0th element.
 Pretty neat, huh?
 Naturally, by doing a
 slice we always reduce dimension by one.
-We can also do slicing from the outside as well as from the
+We can do slicing from the outside as well as from the
 inside:

 ```haskell